guidemetothemoon/kristhecodingunicorn/content/english/post/assembly_version_conflicts.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
-title = "Could not load file or assembly...Oh my!
-How I went through five stages of grief and mastered assembly version conflict debugging with .NET CLI, ILSpy and Fusion Log" date = "2021-07-06" description = "This blog post explains how to debug and resolve assembly versioning conflicts with .NET CLI, ILSpy and FusionLog." draft = false tags = [
+title: "Could not load file or assembly...Oh my!
+How I went through five stages of grief and mastered assembly version conflict debugging with .NET CLI, ILSpy and Fusion Log"
+date: "2021-07-06"
+description: "This blog post explains how to debug and resolve assembly versioning conflicts with .NET CLI, ILSpy and FusionLog."
+draft: false
+tags: [
     "dotnet",
     "assembly",
     "ilspy",
     "fusionlog"
 ]
-slug = "assembly-version-conflict-debugging-dotnet"
+slug: "assembly-version-conflict-debugging-dotnet"
-aliases = ["assembly_version_conflicts"]
+aliases: ["assembly_version_conflicts"]
-+++

-{{< table_of_contents >}}
+---

 If you\'re a .NET developer, I bet that at least once you\'ve experienced errors like **\"System.IO.FileLoadException: Could not load file or assembly \'[ASSEMBLYNAME], Version=x.x.x.x, Culture=neutral, PublicKeyToken=xxxxxx\' or one of its dependencies.
 The located assembly\'s manifest definition does not match the assembly reference.
 (Exception from HRESULT: 0x80131040)\"**